 Why should I create a team vision statement?

 One of the best things about working for a diverse company is the sheer variety of personalities, opinions, and approaches on display.
-It’s what makes every company unique and every day a challenge, and lets us learn from those around us in new and worthwhile ways.
+It’s what makes every company unique and every day a challenge, and lets us learn from those around us.

-But amongst this melting pot of styles and identities, there needs to be clarity and cohesion; a bigger picture that lets collaboration flourish and goals remain in view.
-With a unified vision statement, managers and leaders can bring the differing skills and methods of their employees together.
-And when that happens, it’s possible to create teams with real direction whose members feel valued and engaged every single day.
+But amongst this melting pot of styles and identities, there needs to be clarity and cohesion; this is why a team vision statement is so important.
+With a unified vision statement, managers and leaders can bring the skills and methods of their employees together.

 What is a vision statement?